algairim/multilingual-notes/README.md

 ## LLM analysis

-See [LLM queries](docs) used for initial analysis and design drafts.
+See [LLM queries](docs) used for initial analysis, design drafts and generated code.

+## Development

+Refer to [dev guide](./docs/dev.md) for detailed development instructions.